Pools and Insurance: What You Should Know

 Summers in the Carolinas are famously hot!
 There’s no doubt about that.
 Fortunately for us, the summer is also the time when the pools open up and swimming becomes everyone’s number one pastime!
 But pools do increase your risks of having to file an insurance claim.
 So this summer, let’s all practice good safety habits around pools to prevent unwanted expenses and harm!

 - Pool fun – An estimated 7.4 million swimming pools and five million hot tubs are in residential or public use in the United States, according to the Centers for Disease Control and Prevention (CDC).

 - Pool accidents – From 2005-2014, there was an average of over 3,500 fatal, unintentional drownings in the United States each year.
-More than one out of five drowning victims is 14 years old or younger, according to the Insurance information Institute.
+More than one out of five drowning victims are 14 years old or younger, according to the Insurance Information Institute.

 Know what type of pool is okay in your area

 Each town has its own definition of what constitutes a “home pool,” often based on its size and the depth of the water.
 Locate and contact your municipality to learn what standards are expected for swimming pools and review building codes to which you must adhere.

 These may include: